Engee documentation

 • — outer diameter.

-Thermal conductivity can be specified using the Conductivity type parameter.:
+The method of setting the thermal conductivity can be specified using the parameter Conductivity type:

 • Constant — thermal conductivity remains constant during simulation.
-You set the thermal conductivity using the Thermal conductivity parameter.
+You set the thermal conductivity using the parameter Thermal conductivity.

 • Variable input — Thermal conductivity is set using the input signal on port K, which can change during simulation.
-The Minimum thermal conductivity parameter sets the lower limit of the signal.
+Parameter Minimum thermal conductivity sets the lower limit of the signal.

 • Tabulated data — Thermal conductivity is indicated using temperature-based tabular data.
 In this case, the thermal conductivity may also change during the simulation process.